lukeirwin03/UserManagementApp-AdvJava/README.md

 9. **Open up a web browser of your choice, and in the search bar type "localhost:4848" to get to your GlassFish admin console**

 10. **Go to Applications -> Deploy -> Choose a File.
-Upload the .war file that was created when you cleaned and built the project**
+Upload the .war file that was created when you cleaned and built the project
+    (The project takes a couple minutes to deploy)**

 11. **Go through the functionality of our web page!**